geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 While every flower that decks the glistening spray,<br>
 Each bird whose carol hails the orient day,<br>
 Shall lift thy grateful thought to Him on high,<br>
-Who in that radiance gives them life and joy."<br>
+Who in that radiance gives them life and joy.”<br>
-&emsp;“I would—I will— oh! could'st thou safely stay—<br>
+&emsp;“I would—I will— oh! could’st thou safely stay—<br>
-Thou heed'st not gold, but, can I aid thy way?"<br>
+Thou heed’st not gold, but, can I aid thy way?"<br>
 &emsp;“Lady, these paths are rude; my weary feet<br>
-Bleed at th' unwonted toil."<br>
+Bleed at th’ unwonted toil.”<br>
 <span style="margin-left: 10rem;">“My steed is fleet</span>,<br>
 And shall be thine—farewell, be heaven thy guide;<br>
 But mark me, where thou see’st the way divide,<br>